clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 	- Create a login page with all 3 actors, and force a password input if logging in as parent
 	- Set a cookie for the parent password
 2. Grandparent Use Case
-	- The grandparent can login from the main page
+	- The grandparent can login from the main page (no password in this example)
 	- From their dashboard, the grandparent can:
 		- Push a button to call for help
 		- Message other users (family members)
 		- Monitor the children
 3. Children Use Case
+	- Logs in from main page (again no password in this example for ease of use by children)
 	- Through the server, music can play from the local machine
-	- Implement a function that allows lights to be turned off and on
+	- Function that allows lights to be turned off and on
 	- Alert box will be displayed to alert the parent of the childs whereabouts

 ## Database Design